-Once you press Encrypt on an asset, you are presented wtih two choices: AES or DRM.
+When you select Encrypt for an asset, you see two choices: AES or DRM.

-AES clear key encryption will be enabled on all streaming protocols: Smooth Streaming, HLS, and MPEG-DASH.
+AES clear key encryption is enabled on all streaming protocols: Smooth Streaming, HLS, and MPEG-DASH.

-When you select the DRM tab, you are presented with different choices of content protection policies (which you must have configured by now) + a set of streaming protocols.
+After you select DRM, you see different content protection policies (which must be configured by this point) and a set of streaming protocols:

-- PlayReady and Widevine with MPEG-DASH - will dynamically encrypt your MPEG-DASH stream with PlayReady and Widevine DRMs.
+a.
+PlayReady and Widevine with MPEG-DASH dynamically encrypts your MPEG-DASH stream with PlayReady and Widevine DRMs.

-- PlayReady and Widevine with MPEG-DASH + FairPlay with HLS - will dynamically encrypt you MPEG-DASH stream with PlayReady and Widevine DRMs.
-Will also encrypt your HLS streams with FairPlay.
+b.
+PlayReady and Widevine with MPEG-DASH + FairPlay with HLS dynamically encrypt your MPEG-DASH stream with PlayReady and Widevine DRMs.
+This option also encrypts your HLS streams with FairPlay.

-- PlayReady only with Smooth Streaming, HLS and MPEG-DASH - will dynamically encrypt Smooth Streaming, HLS, MPEG-DASH streams with PlayReady DRM.
+c.
+PlayReady only with Smooth Streaming, HLS, and MPEG-DASH dynamically encrypts Smooth Streaming, HLS, and MPEG-DASH streams with PlayReady DRM.

-- Widevine only with MPEG-DASH - will dynamically encrypt you MPEG-DASH with Widevine DRM.
+d.
+Widevine only with MPEG-DASH dynamically encrypts your MPEG-DASH with Widevine DRM.

-- FairPlay only with HLS - will dynamically encrypt your HLS stream with FairPlay.
+e.
+FairPlay only with HLS dynamically encrypts your HLS stream with FairPlay.

-Once you make the encryption selection, press Apply.
+After you make the encryption selection, select Apply.

-If you are planning to play an AES encrypted HLS in Safari, see the encrypted HLS in Safari blog post.
+If you plan to play an AES-encrypted HLS in Safari, see the blog post Encrypted HLS in Safari.

 Read about the Azure Media Services learning paths: